redabenhyma/theodo-stack-generator/generators/app/templates/doc/deployment-node.md

 ./node_modules/.bin/shipit staging deploy
 ```

-If deployment fails, it maybe because npm install requires a lot of memory.
+If deployment fails, it maybe because:

+- yarn/npm install requires a lot of memory.
 To bypass this issue, [add some swap file](https://www.cyberciti.biz/faq/linux-add-a-swap-file-howto/)

+- yarn don't have enough permissions to write its cache
+  - Try to use npm inside the `shipitfile.js`